 The College Life Study at the Center on Young Adult Health and Development

-The College Life Study at the Center on Young Adult Health and Development is a NIH funded project at the University of Maryland that aims to understand the health-related behaviors of young adults during a critical life transition.
+an NIH-funded project at the University of Maryland that aims to understand the health-related behaviors of young adults during a critical life transition.

 College Parents Matter

 Tools and scripts to improve communication with your college student.

 JED foundation’s U Lifeline

 - MedlinePlus - Drug Use and Addiction - National Library of Medicine, NIH

-- www.abovetheinfluence.com - Office of National Drug Control Policy
+- Above the Influence - Office of National Drug Control Policy

-- healthfinder.gov - U.S. Department of Health and Human Services
+- Healthfinder.gov - U.S. Department of Health and Human Services

-Past information on many drugs of abuse is available on our Archives site.
+Past information is available on our Archives site.

 Clinical trials are research studies in human volunteers conducted to answer specific health questions.
 Learn about the NIH-sponsored clinical trials available to you.